-Pre-meeting engagement (4-6 hours): during the week before our first face-to-face meeting, you have three assignments to complete and email to me before our first face-to-face meeting on July 20.
+Pre-meeting engagement (4-6 hours): during the week before our first face-to-face meeting, you have three assignments to complete and email to me before our first face-to-face meeting on July 13.

-- (1) Purchase and read The Haiku Anthology edited by Cor van den Heuvel.
-Find an author whose haiku you loved and write a short 1 page response to that author's haiku. - (2) Go to the link below and listen to an interview with Aubrie Cox on contemporary haiku.
+- (1) Purchase and read The Haiku Anthology edited by Cor van den Heuvel. - (2) Go to the link below and listen to an interview with Aubrie Cox on contemporary haiku.
 Aubrie is a Millikin alumna and currently editor of Frogpond, the journal for the Haiku Society of America.